 "One Network.
 Toward Zero Hunger"The annual Food Bank Leadership Institute (FBLI) is the must-attend event for those advancing the food banking model to alleviate hunger and reduce waste.
-Join 150 food bankers from more than 50 countries at FBLI 2019 in London, England 25-27 March 2019.
+In 2019, over 150 food bankers from more than 50 countries at FBLI 2019 in London, England 25-27 March 2019.
 FBLI attracts not only food bankers, but corporate partners and thought leaders from across the globe to discuss the unique challenges facing the sector as they work to meet the needs of food insecure populations, while reducing food waste globally.
 To date, nearly 500 individuals from 63 countries have benefited from the training, idea sharing, and peer networking provided at FBLI.

 About The Global FoodBanking NetworkFounded in 2006, The Global FoodBanking Network (GFN) launches, certifies and strengthens food banks around the world to reduce hunger and food waste.
 GFN works with businesses, governments and NGOs to find socially responsible and economically effective ways to utilize resources – food, funds, technical expertise and volunteers.Today, the GFN network includes more than 800 food banks in more than 30 countries serving 9 million people in need.